 - We will provide ideas of individual actions people can take, simple changes they can make and illustrate the impact of those changes.

-NEW!
 View an online version of the Paradise Lost catalog (PDF, 4MB).
 The catalog features the entire collection of artists and their work, scientific data and is available for purchase at any of the exhibit stops.

 Teaching Climate Change

 We are proud to announce Paradise Lost?
 Teaching About Climate Change in the Great Lakes Region, a dynamic website built to link concepts, activities, videos, art and science together for K-12 teachers.
 It is a work in progress, but feel free to visit and stop back often!

 For more information about the project, contact Dolly Ledin at firstname.lastname@example.org.

 This project was funded by the Baldwin Wisconsin Idea Endowment and the Wisconsin Arts Board.